-Though enabling can be extremely destructive to one’s son’s life, there is hope.
+Though enabling can be extremely destructive to an addicted person’s life, there is hope.
 By addressing these issues head-on, a parent can effectively get their son the help he needs, as well as an opportunity for a full and drug-free life.
-Breaking the cycle of enabling can be difficult, especially in the case of someone you love so dearly.
-However, a parent must keep in mind that they are stopping these habits in the best interest of their son’s health.
+Breaking the cycle of enabling can be incredibly difficult, especially in the case of someone you love so dearly.
+However, a parent must keep in mind that they are stopping these habits and promoting positive behavior in the best interest of their son’s health.

 Learn more about substance abuse disorders.

 Most families do not understand how serious addiction can be and the impacts it has on the family.
 By taking time to educate yourself about addiction, you can gain better insight into the struggle your loved one is facing.